o3de/o3de.org/content/docs/userguide/terrain/copy.md

 ---
-description: ' Copy, rotate, or move sections of your &ALY; terrain, including vegetation, water, and other objects. '
+description: ' Copy, rotate, or move sections of your Lumberyard terrain, including vegetation, water, and other objects. '
 title: Copying and Moving Terrain Areas
 ---